Bird's Eye View Based Pretrained World model for Visual Navigation: Proposed Method

 \section{Proposed Method}

-For an autonomous agent to navigate using camera imagery, one of the common settings is to use a system that consists of a CNN (Perception), LSTM (Temporal/Memory), and a Policy (Control) as shown in \ref{fig:dyn}.
-The CNN-LSTM model take input observation ($o_t$) and outputs an embedding ($z_t$) that is then passed on to the policy.
-The policy outputs the action vector ($a_t$), throttle and steer.
-We conducted separate training for these three models solely using the data obtained from the simulator environment, followed by their seamless Zero-shot transfer into real-world robotic platforms.

-This section outlines two main challenges we are concerned with in this particular Sim2Real transfer setting, along with our proposed methodologies to address them.
-The first challenge pertains to designing the perception model, with the objective of efficiently translating FPV images into compact intermediate representations compatible with downstream models.
-The second challenge involves the enhancement of the robustness and stability of the predictions during real-world testing.
-Solving these tasks are pivotal for effectively transferring this system to the real world.
+For an autonomous agent to navigate using camera imagery, we use a simple system that consists of a perception model and a control model as shown in \ref{fig:dyn}.
+The perception model takes input observation $o_t$ and outputs an embedding $z_t$ that is then passed on to the policy, as part of the control model to output an action vector $a_t$, throttle and steer.
+We first outline the perception model, with the objective of efficiently learning compact intermediate representations compatible with downstream policy learning, solely from a sequence of observations from the simulator.
+We then describe our second contribution, which involves the enhancement of the robustness and stability of the predictions during real-world evaluation.